Stroke treatments for paralysis can be hard to find.

 How to put assisted mirror therapy into practice:

-Ask your therapist, friend, or family member if they can help assist your paralyzed limbs like this during your rehab exercises; and keep it up regularly.
+Ask your therapist, friend, or family member if they can help assist your paralyzed limbs like this during your stroke rehabilitation exercises at home; and keep it up regularly.

 Don’t worry about doing it perfectly.
 As long as assisted movement is there, then the brain is hard at work rewiring itself!